-How to Reverse a Fatty Liver
+How To Reverse A Fatty Liver

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-How to Reverse a Fatty Liver
+What to Know About How to Reverse a Fatty Liver

-Your Liver Is an Amazing Miraculous Organ!
+Your Liver Is an Amazing Miraculous Organ

-Interestingly, 90% of your liver could be destroyed and yet, you would still be functioning pretty well.
+Interestingly, 90% of your liver can be destroyed, and yet, you will still function pretty well.
 This is an example of the idea that how you feel doesn’t have a direct correlation to your health.
-You could feel good but still have liver damage.
+You can feel good but still have liver damage.
 One thing we know now is it’s how you live – your lifestyle habits – that predict how healthy your liver is.

 Symptoms of Liver Damage